trstlabs/intento/docs/trustless-triggers/IBCAutomation.md

 - When `Interval` is not provided, the end of the duration will be the time the AutoTX executes.
 - When `FeeFunds` are not provided, fees will be deducted from the Owner account.
 - When `DependsOnTxIDs` is provided, AutoTX will see if their last execution was succesfull before execution can take place, else it will fail.
-- When `ConnectionID` is not provided, it is assumed that `Msgs` are local Trustless Hub chain messages.
+- When `ConnectionID` is not provided, it is assumed that `Msgs` are local Intento chain messages.

 ## Automation Process